dadonnelly316/spark-on-k8s/maven-dependencies/readme.md

-Directory where Dockerfiles expect to find dependencies downloaded from Maven.
+This directory is where the Dockerfile expects to find jar dependencies.
+The script that builds the Docker images will fetch dependencies and store them here, and then the Dockerfile will pick them up from this directory.

-This project ships with utility scripts that will download those jars to this folder.
+We download jars here because maven should be installed in your CI/CD environment.
+It's not needed at runtime.